isovalent/ebpf-docs/docs/linux/kfuncs/bpf_rbtree_add_impl.md

 [:octicons-tag-24: v6.4](https://github.com/torvalds/linux/commit/d2dcc67df910dd85253a701b6a5b747f955d28f5)
 <!-- [/FEATURE_TAG] -->

-Add 'node' to rbtree with root 'root' using comparator 'less'
+Add `node` to red-black-tree with root `root` using comparator `less`

 ## Definition

-The 'meta' and 'off' parameters are rewritten by the verifier, no need for BPF programs to set them
+The `meta` and `off` parameters are rewritten by the verifier, no need for BPF programs to set them

 **Returns**